semaphoreci/docs/docs/faq/faq.md

  <details>
  <summary id="why-my-jobs-dont-start">Why my jobs don't start?</summary>
   <p>

 You might be hitting the quota limitation.
 Check your organization's quota in Billing > See detailed insights… > Quota.
 More information about quota and how to ask for an increase here: https://docs.semaphoreci.com/article/133-quotas-and-limits.

-You may also run `sem get jobs` to display all running jobs so you may confirm how much quota is being used.
+You may also run <code>sem get jobs</code> to display all running jobs so you may confirm how much quota is being used.
-More information about `sem get`: https://docs.semaphoreci.com/article/53-sem-reference#sem-get-examples.
+More information about <code>sem get</code>:
+https://docs.semaphoreci.com/article/53-sem-reference#sem-get-examples.
   </p>
 </details>